CitiesSkylinesMods/AdditiveShader/ASSETS.md

 Tags are arbitrary keywords that you can add to the end of the mesh name:

 * They are optional, you can have none, one or more
-* They must be preceded by a space
+* Each tag is separated by a space
-* They must be lowercase
+* They must be lowercase (to avoid conflict with KeyWords)
 * Avoid number-only tags (alphanumeric is OK)

-The main purpose of tags is for interaction with other mods that can toggle shaders with matching tags on/off.
+The main purpose of tags is for interaction with other mods that can toggle shaders with matching tags on/off (this feature is not available yet).

 ## Diagnosing problems